Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Components**: S
 - **Duration**: 1 round
 You meld the mind of a creature in range with several near-reality versions of itself, filling its mind with chaotic echoes of its own thoughts.
-The target must make an INT Save, taking 8d8 Psychic damage and becoming Dazed until the end of your next turn on a failure.
+The target must make an INT Save, taking 8d8 Psychic damage and becoming [Dazed](conditions.md#dazed) until the end of your next turn on a failure.
-On a success, the target takes half as much damage and isn’t Dazed.
+On a success, the target takes half as much damage and isn't [Dazed](conditions.md#dazed).
-A target that is Concentrating on a spell has disadvantage on this Save, and is additionally [Stunned](conditions.md#stunned) until the end of your next turn on a failure.
+A target that is [Concentrating](conditions.md#concentration) on a spell has disadvantage on this Save, and is additionally [Stunned](conditions.md#stunned) until the end of your next turn on a failure.
 - **Classes**: Bard, Cleric, Wizard
 *(Source: CS)*